 Storing bread at room temperature

-Storing bread in the pantry or on the kitchen counter is the default way.
-As long as it’s unopened in its original packaging, it doesn’t require additional layers of protection.
+Storing bread in the pantry or on the kitchen counter is the default way for most of us.
+As long as it’s unopened in its original packaging, it doesn’t require any additional layers of protection.

 Once you open the package, make sure to keep it sealed tightly at all times.